-Nonparticipating Provider – Is a provider who is not under a signed contract with your health plan, including Medicare.
-In the case of Medicare, you pay the provider directly.
-But the provider must still bill Medicare to ensure your reimbursement.
+Nonparticipating Provider – Is a provider who does not have a binding contract with a particular health plan, including Medicare.
+In the case of Medicare, members pay the provider directly for services received if the provider elects to not take assignment.
+The provider must still bill Medicare though to ensure patient reimbursement.
 The approved amount he or she can bill is 5% less than a participating provider.
-The Medicare limiting charge limits how much he or she can collect from you for care for which he or she does not take assignment.
+The Medicare limiting charge limits how much a nonparticipating provider can collect from a patient for care for which he or she does not take assignment.

 Out-Of-Network Care – Is health care rendered to a plan member outside of a health insurance company’s network of preferred providers.

 Out-Of-Pocket Costs – Are the expenses for medical care not covered by insurance.
 They include cost-sharing and the cost of services that are not covered.
-The latter includes benefits a plan does not cover (such as cosmetic surgery) and out-of-network services.
+Cosmetic surgery and care received outside of the network might be examples of services that are not covered, depending on the plan.

 Participating Provider – Is a doctor or other healthcare provider who has a contractual agreement with your insurance company.
 The company might be Medicare or a private carrier.
 The provider agrees to accept the carrier’s discounted fee less any deductible, copayment, or coinsurance that may apply as payment in full.
 In other words, the provider agrees to take assignment.
 In turn, the insurance company directs patient’s to that provider as part of the agreement.
 Some apply the term to a provider in a managed care network.
 It is not always synonymous with a preferred provider in that context though, depending upon the existence of a contractual relationship and its level.

 Point of Service (POS) – Is a managed care health plan which has features of both an HMO and a PPO.
 It might require a member to choose a primary care physician to obtain referrals from to see specialists in the network.
 Members can also obtain care from providers outside of the network at a higher cost.